Legobas/mqtt-timer/README.md

 [![Docker Stars](https://badgen.net/docker/stars/legobas/mqtt-timer?icon=docker&label=stars)](https://hub.docker.com/r/legobas/mqtt-timer)
 [![Docker Image Size](https://badgen.net/docker/size/legobas/mqtt-timer?icon=docker&label=image%20size)](https://hub.docker.com/r/legobas/mqtt-timer)

-A timer is one of the most important parts of a home automation system.
 MQTT-Timer is a flexible timer service for scheduling and automating tasks.
 It allows you to set up timers for any task, from turning on lights to running a script.
 Because it is based on the MQTT protocol can it be easily be integrated with other home automation systems.